 Rely on our Coverage as Detailed in the Cross-References

 The questions in these books cover virtually all topics in your courses.
-Rarely will you encounter questions for which you are not well prepared.
+You will rarely encounter questions for which you are not well prepared.
 Each Gleim book is cross-referenced to the primary textbook used in your class.

 Using objective questions to study for undergraduate examinations is an important tool not only for obtaining good grades but also for long-range preparation for certification and other examinations.